tholman/the-indie-web/_posts/2015-10-27-do-it-chrome-extension.md

 authorGithub: tholman
 ---

 _Ever feel like you're lacking motivation?
-If so, the [Do it!](https://chrome.google.com/webstore/detail/do-it/eppncnmppghbndacgkideegigaminkfg?hl=en) Chrome extension is definitely for you._
+If so, this Chrome extension is definitely for you._

 By [Erik M Taheri](http://taheri.io/)